The-Marcy-Lab-School-Code-Challenges/cc-01-loops-control-flow/README.md

 ```

 ### Bonus
-6. Write a fucntion named `countMultiplesOfFive` that takes in an array of integers and returns the number of integers in the array that are multiples of five.
+6. Write a function named `countMultiplesOfFive` that takes in an array of integers and returns the number of integers in the array that are multiples of five.
 ```
 countMultiplesOfFive([1,2,3,4,5,6,7,8,9,10]) // returns 2
 countMultiplesOfFive([15,23,35,45,67]) // returns 3